This San Francisco Travel Guide shares everything you need to know before visiting the city, including where to stay, what to do and how to save.

 How to get to San Francisco

 Fly – Many tourists arrive at San Francisco International Airport, where you can jump on the BART people mover to downtown SF for $8.65.
 Taxis will cost between $40 – $55.
 Some may arrive at Oakland International Airport, where you can jump on the BART people-mover from terminal 1 to Coliseum Station, where you can change over to trains to downtown SF or grab a taxi costing $60 – $95 to San Fran.
+Alternatively, you can catch a train or bus from San Francisco Airport to Silicon Valley, if you are planning to spend some of your vacation in this neighbourhood.

 Bus – A new bus terminal will be complete 2017, connecting San Fran to the world, until then it is best to catch a Greyhound bus or the like.